West Derby: Transport

 West Derby railway station was located on the North Liverpool Extension Line.
 The station building has since become a shop and the access ramps to the former platforms remain, although one of the passages have been closed off to the public.
 The track has been lifted and the trackbed now forms part of National Cycle Network National Cycle Route 62 and a public footpath between Liverpool and Southport.

 Bus routes 12, 13 and 15 run through West Derby and provide links to the City Centre, Huyton, and Stockbridge Village; the 15 bus also links to the nearby Alder Hey Children's Hospital.
 Bus route 61 also runs through West Derby, and provides a bus service to Bootle Strand and Aigburth Vale, to the south of the city.
+Bus route 18 runs from the Croxteth Park estate to Liverpool City Centre.

 Filmography

 The former Channel 4 soap opera Brookside was filmed on a housing development built on part of Lord Sefton's estate.